 The Pixie is thinner at 4.4 inches, making it easier to place than the CitiZ, which is 5.5 inches wide.
 However, the CitiZ has a power cord that is a foot longer than the Pixie’s, so if you have few outlets in your kitchen or office, the CitiZ will make placement easier for you despite its larger size.

 Lastly, these two machines differ in their appearance, which may be a significant factor for you.
+If you’re choosing between the Nespresso Pixie vs CitiZ, you’ll want to consider what they’ll look like on your kitchen counter.
 The Pixie has a more modern and industrial look with its stainless steel exterior.
 It certainly looks a bit more premium.
 However, because it has a metal exterior, it only comes in one color (grey) with two shade options.

 The CitiZ is made of hard plastic, so while it might look a bit cheaper, it offers four different color options.
 These machines look a bit more retro, which may fit your style and taste better.